loopinf/SpotV2Net/README.md

    - Start by running `1_downsample_TAQ_data.py` followed by `2_organize_prices_as_tables.py` in sequence.
 These scripts process the tick-by-tick data for the 30 DJIA constituents over a 3-year period.
    - The scripts filter data for NYSE during market hours and resample it to the daily level, storing the output in the folder `rawdata/taq/by_comp/`.
 This folder will contain 30 files, one for each company, named in the format `{COMPANY_NAME}_20_23`.
 An empty file is provided to illustrate the expected structure.
    - After organizing the prices into tables, you will need to use the *Fourier-Malliavin Volatility (FMVol) MATLAB library* referenced in the paper *Sanfelici, S., & Toscano, G. (2024)*, available [here](https://it.mathworks.com/matlabcentral/fileexchange/72999-fsda-flexible-statistics-data-analysis-toolbox).
-   - The MATLAB package allows you to estimate univariate volatilities, multivariate volatilities, and co-volatilities.
+   - The MATLAB package allows you to estimate univariate and multivariate volatilities and volatilities of volatilities.
 The results will be saved into four structured folders:
      - `processed_data/vol/` - Univariate volatilities (30 files, one per company).
      - `processed_data/covol/` - Multivariate co-volatilities (435 files, one for each entry in a 30x30 upper triangular matrix).
      - `processed_data/vol_of_vol/` - Univariate volatility of volatilities.